Online Dating App Cost-Benefit Calculator

 • Time cost: the value of hours spent browsing profiles, messaging, planning, and attending dates.

-Once the full total is visible, the interpretation becomes richer.
+Once the full total is visible, the interpretation becomes more concrete.
 In this example the user's cost per match is just over $96, the cost per date is $385, and the cost per active month is also $385.
-If one of the dates leads to a relationship that lasts a year, the cost per month of companionship drops significantly.
+If one of the dates leads to a relationship that lasts a year, the cost per month of companionship drops sharply.
 If no relationship results, the total becomes the cost of searching rather than the cost of a successful match.
 That is why this calculator focuses on both spending and conversion.
 Without the outcome side of the equation, a low monthly subscription can create a misleading sense of efficiency.

-Platform Comparison and Conversion Rates
+Platform Comparison and Conversion Rates for Dating Apps

 Typical pricing and conversion patterns by platform